Shiva-code-code/StableBud-ImageGenerationApp/README.md

 - PyTorch
 - PIL (Python Imaging Library)

+## Requirements
+- NVIDIA GPU with more than 4GB VRAM
+- CUDA core enable device
+- Mostly avoid laptop
+- Python 3.x
+- See [requirements.txt](requirements.txt) for a list of required Python packages.

 ## Use Cases
 - **Artistic Creations**: Users can input creative prompts or descriptions to generate unique images that inspire artistic expression.
 - **Content Creation**: Content creators can use the application to quickly generate images for social media posts, blog articles, or presentations.